Frank Kush: Professional coaching career

 Kush moved to the Canadian Football League the following year, serving as head coach of the Hamilton Tiger-Cats.
 In his only season with the team, he led his squad to an 11–4–1 mark and a berth in the CFL Eastern Conference championship game.
 Controversy followed him to the CFL, however, with Kush quarreling with some Ti-Cats players when he attempted to ban the common practice of taping shoes and ankles.

 That performance helped Kush return to the United States when the Baltimore Colts hired him in 1982.
 Kush brought his heavy-handed coaching style with him to the NFL.
 His training camp tactics were brutal, even in an era when coaches tended to run roughshod over players.
 Eight-year NFL veteran guard Ken Huff told a journalist shortly after the Colts' 1982 training camp: "There's more hitting than I've ever done in an NFL camp.
 For example, one day we did live one-on-one blocking, then we did live half-line blocking, then live pass blocking, then live 11-on-11 blocking.
 That was an unusual day, but it was representative of the toughness of this camp."
-Rookie quarterback Mike Pagel, an ASU alumnus, contended that Kush's training camp regimen with the Colts paled to his training camps in the desert at Arizona State: "This is nothing compared to that.
+Rookie quarterback Mike Pagel, an ASU alumnus, contended that as grueling as Kush's training camp regimen with the Colts was, it paled to his training camps in the desert at Arizona State.
+Pagel, who played under Kush in 1978 and 1979, said, "This is nothing compared to that.
 There, we'd have three-a-days, and at the end, all you'd want to do is die."